ILikePizza555/Snakey/README.md

 ## Context

 The beginning of all requests is `Context`. `applySnake` automatically converts all requests into `Context` objects.
-When building a `Snake`, you should assume that it will be piped over a `Observable<Context>` object.

 ### Properties